boiledleafwater/boiledleafwater/README.md

  - :headphones: listening to music (peep my [Last.fm](https://www.last.fm/user/boiledleafwater)!)

-If you have any recommendations, projects you think I'd be interested in, or just want to say hi, I can be reached at:
+If you want to recommend me a book/album or have a project you think I would be interested in, I can be reached at:

  -  :inbox_tray:[LinkedIn](https://www.linkedin.com/in/kevin-wu-576a05126/)